Samurai (Lupe Fiasco album)

 Samurai is the ninth studio album by American rapper Lupe Fiasco.
-It was released through 1st & 15th Entertainment and Thirty Tigers on June 28, 2024, as a follow-up to his eighth studio album Drill Music in Zion (2022).
+It was released through 1st & 15th Entertainment and Thirty Tigers on June 28, 2024, as a follow-up to his eighth studio album, Drill Music in Zion (2022).
 The album marks his first to contain no guest features, and is his shortest studio album to date, containing eight tracks.
 Production was handled solely by Soundtrakk, who previously produced the entirety of Drill Music.
 Samurai was supported by the two singles, "Samurai" and "Cake," with a music video issued for each.

 Inspired by Amy Winehouse, who is named as one of his favorite artists, Fiasco created the concept of her becoming a battle rapper.
 He embarked on the promotional Samurai Tour from October to December 2024.

 A deluxe edition of the album was released on August 22, 2025, in an extended play format.
 It included two bonus tracks, three remixes, and five instrumentals, the latter exclusive to only vinyl copies.

 Background

-In an interview with Rolling Stone, Fiasco revealed of working on the project during the COVID-19 pandemic, which wasn't intended to be a Winehouse biography or to tell her story.
+Whilst work on Samurai began proper in the midst of the COVID-19 pandemic, many of the beats for the project were authored as early as 2018.
+In an interview with Rolling Stone, Fiasco revealed that the album wasn't intended to be a Winehouse biography or to tell her story.
 He continued, "For me, it was literally just that one quote.
 I wouldn't dare try to rewrite or even postscript her legacy in any way other than just imagine everything like, 'Yo, what if she was a battle rapper?'"
 He searched through the folder of beats Soundtrakk had sent him, where the oldest beat, created in 2016, was used for "No. 1 Headband".
 He recorded a majority of the album on GarageBand, in his living room.

 Samurai was conceived as a standalone single, unintentionally becoming an album.
 Fiasco noted the ambiguity and universal themes across each track, which "could have just been about anybody," focusing on the struggles artists face within the entertainment industry.
 The narrative on the album is actually disjointed, showing different parts of Winehouse's life as a battle rapper or a jazz singer.
 Fiasco told Flood Magazine, "The thing I started last may be the thing that comes out first.
 I wouldn't put too much weight into the chronology of the work."

 In July 2023, his manager Chilly was released from prison after 20 years, and helped with the post-production for Samurai, including sequencing and label decisions.